Tal-Brandeis/Projects/README.md

 An Arcade Game written with System Verilog in Quartus, designed to run on Intel's FPGA board.

 Mamat:
-A selection of C++ and Assembly assigments done on "Mamat" course(Introduction to software systems).
+A selection of C++ assigments done on "Mamat" course(Introduction to software systems).